tejalsakore/python/lecture1.md

  ```
 ## 🏠 HomeWork

-* Introduction to Yourself With the help of Print function And use Also \n .
+* Write a python program to give Introduction to Yourself with the help of print function and you can use \n Also.

 ## 🧠 Explanation of Important Topics